jpstroop/issue-reporter/README.md

 ## Caching

 [`PyGithub`](https://github.com/PyGithub/PyGithub) doesn't do a great job of memoizing API responses (i.e. it makes several repetitive calls), so [`requests-cache`](https://github.com/reclosedev/requests-cache) is used to speed things up and help keep us from hitting the GitHub API request limit.
-API responses are cached locally for 5 minutes in an sqlite database (`github_reporter.sqlite`) which can safely be deleted at any time.
+API responses are cached locally for 5 minutes in memory.
 This should all happen perfectly transparently.
 Just letting you know.

 ## Time Range